pyodide/pyodide/docs/development/core.md

 ## What the files do

-The primary purpose of `core` is to implement {ref}`type translations <type-translations>` between Python and Javascript.
+The primary purpose of `core` is to implement {ref}`type translations <type-translations>` between Python and JavaScript.
 Here is a breakdown of the purposes of the files.

 - `main` -- responsible for configuring and initializing the Python interpreter, initializing the other source files, and creating the `_pyodide_core` module which is used to expose Python objects to `pyodide_py`. `main.c` also tries to generate fatal initialization error messages to help with debugging when there is a mistake in the initialization code.
 - `keyboard_interrupt` -- This sets up the keyboard interrupts system for using Pyodide with a webworker.

 ### Backend utilities

 - `hiwire` -- A helper framework.
-It is impossible for wasm to directly hold owning references to Javascript objects.
-The primary purpose of hiwire is to act as a surrogate owner for Javascript references by holding the references in a Javascript `Map`. `hiwire` also defines a wide variety of `EM_JS` helper functions to do Javascript operations on the held objects.
+It is impossible for wasm to directly hold owning references to JavaScript objects.
+The primary purpose of hiwire is to act as a surrogate owner for JavaScript references by holding the references in a JavaScript `Map`. `hiwire` also defines a wide variety of `EM_JS` helper functions to do JavaScript operations on the held objects.
 The primary type that hiwire exports is `JsRef`.
-References are created with `Module.hiwire.new_value` (only can be done from Javascript) and must be destroyed from C with `hiwire_decref` or `hiwire_CLEAR`, or from Javascript with `Module.hiwire.decref`.
+References are created with `Module.hiwire.new_value` (only can be done from JavaScript) and must be destroyed from C with `hiwire_decref` or `hiwire_CLEAR`, or from JavaScript with `Module.hiwire.decref`.
-- `error_handling` -- defines macros useful for error propagation and for adapting Javascript functions to the CPython calling convention.
+- `error_handling` -- defines macros useful for error propagation and for adapting JavaScript functions to the CPython calling convention.
 See more in the {ref}`error_handling_macros` section.

-### Type conversion from Javascript to Python
+### Type conversion from JavaScript to Python

-- `js2python` -- Translates basic types from Javascript to Python, leaves more complicated stuff to jsproxy.
+- `js2python` -- Translates basic types from JavaScript to Python, leaves more complicated stuff to jsproxy.
-- `jsproxy` -- Defines Python classes to proxy complex Javascript types into Python.
+- `jsproxy` -- Defines Python classes to proxy complex JavaScript types into Python.
 A complex file responsible for many of the core behaviors of Pyodide.

-### Type conversion from Python to Javascript
+### Type conversion from Python to JavaScript

-- `python2js` -- Translates types from types from Python to Javascript, implicitly converting basic types and creating pyproxies for others.
-It also implements explicity conversion from Python to Javascript (the `toJs` method).
+- `python2js` -- Translates types from types from Python to JavaScript, implicitly converting basic types and creating pyproxies for others.
+It also implements explicity conversion from Python to JavaScript (the `toJs` method).
 - `python2js_buffer` -- Attempts to convert Python objects that implement the Python [Buffer Protocol](https://docs.python.org/3/c-api/buffer.html).
 This includes `bytes` objects, `memoryview`s, `array.array` and a wide variety of types exposed by extension modules like `numpy`.
-If the data is a 1d array in a contiguous block it can be sliced directly out of the wasm heap to produce a Javascript `TypedArray`, but Javascript does not have native support for pointers so higher dimensional arrays are more complicated.
+If the data is a 1d array in a contiguous block it can be sliced directly out of the wasm heap to produce a JavaScript `TypedArray`, but JavaScript does not have native support for pointers so higher dimensional arrays are more complicated.
-- `pyproxy` -- Defines a Javascript `Proxy` object that passes calls through to a Python object.
+- `pyproxy` -- Defines a JavaScript `Proxy` object that passes calls through to a Python object.
 Another important core file, `PyProxy.apply` is the primary entrypoint into Python code. `pyproxy.c` is much simpler than `jsproxy.c` though.

 ## CPython APIs